johnconraddomingo/transit/README.md

 > The Experience Metrics generates the content based on the exported survey results.
 Place these GitHub Copilot Experience Feedback file and rename it accordingly based on the YYYY-MM.xlsx format from when it was generated and then place it on the same `ongoing` folder

-- `e_user_satisfaction`: Generated from the YYYY-MM.xlsx file survey result using Column Y. Getting the percentage of "Very disappointed"
+- `e_user_satisfaction`: Generated from the YYYY-MM.xlsx file survey result using Column Q. Getting the percentage of 5 (Very Satisfied) and 4 (Satisfied)
-    - Question: How would you feel if you could no longer use GitHub Copilot?
+    - Question: Overall, how satisfied are you with your experience using GitHub Copilot?
-- `e_adoption`: Generated from the YYYY-MM.xlsx file survey result using Column G. Getting the percentage of "Almost Always"
+- `e_adoption`: Generated from the YYYY-MM.xlsx file survey result using Column G. Getting the percentage of "Frequently (70+%)"
-    - Question: When you are coding, how often do you use GitHub Copilot?
+    - Question: How often do you use GitHub Copilot in your work?
-- `e_productivity`: Generated from the YYYY-MM.xlsx file survey result using Columns T, U and V. Getting the percentage of "Strongly agree"
+- `e_productivity`: Generated from the YYYY-MM.xlsx file survey result using Columns S, T, U and V. Getting the percentage of "Strongly agree"
+    - Question: Feel more confident in the quality of my work
     - Question: Complete tasks faster
     - Question: Learn from suggestions
     - Question: Save brainpower on repetitive tasks

-- `e_use_cases`: Manually added from survey results

 All API endpoints support both token-based and username/password authentication.
 Each request includes appropriate date filters (start/end) based on the specified year and month.